 Palm Springs gardens have one thing in common… they know how to use drama.
 They use focal point plants to lead the eye around the garden, then make them important.
 How do they do it in PS?
 They don’t have streetlights on the residential streets there, and they really don’t need them.
 Gardeners there make sure lighting their focal treasures are a mainstay of their garden design, and it’s is amazing!
 Make it important!
 They use larger plants, or mass plant one type.
 We kept seeing bright spots of color right in the center of a garden full of texture.

-Ok, let’s get on to some of these pics, I love these!
+Ok, let’s get on to some of these desert gardening pics!
 My fav is the barrel cactus, above.
 I love the form and pattern of these plants.
-Small and compact, but they are amazingly glamorous!
+Small and compact, but they are amazingly glamorous.
 The photographer in me can’t get enough.

 Ok, back to the detail… all the different colors, some with smooth edges and some with spines, long pointed leaves, or wider, smooth ones.